-Offered on main campus and online, the College of Information Science's Bachelor of Arts and Science in Organizational Leadership & Regional Commerce (BAS OLRC) prepares you with the skills to efficiently analyze, evaluate and contrast ideas both verbally and in writing.
-Effectively communicate complex ideas and information across a variety of media.
+Offered on main campus and online, the College of Information Science's Bachelor of Applied Science in Organizational Leadership & Regional Commerce (BAS OLRC) prepares you to lead and grow organizations, drive local and regional economic development, and build a career at the intersection of business, leadership and community impact.

 120